Emma Smith, a local prostitute, is attacked by a local gang at the junction of Osborn Street and Brick Lane.

 Emma Smith dies of her injuries at the London Hospital.

-The inquest into her death is held at the London Hospital, the journey returns a verdict of "Wilful murder against some person or persons unknown."
+The inquest into her death is held at the London Hospital, the Jury returns a verdict of "Wilful murder against some person or persons unknown."

 Although she, almost certainly, was not a victim of Jack the Ripper, she is the first name on the Whitechapel Murders file that later included the murders by Jack the Ripper.